rmccorm4/Pokefetch/README.md

 2) Allow pokemon name to be entered as command-line argument

-3) Print the information for the pokemon in a screenfetch/neofetch fashion
+3) Print the information for the pokemon in a screenfetch/neofetch fashion, but replace OS logo with pokemon image and replace cpu information with pokemon name, stats, abilities, etc.

 ![Alt text](imgs/neofetch.png?raw=true "Title")